-The Other coefficient is close to zero and non-significant for all specifications in Table 2: being matched to a member of own or other groups does not affect contributions, if endowments are homogeneous (the effect in presence of heterogeneous endowments being captured by the interaction variable).
-This is somewhat surprising given the literature presented in Section 1 - despite no previous study having looked at public good games and purely artificial groups, both studies on other social dilemmas with artificial groups (Wit and Wilke, 1992) and studies on public good games with real world groups/characteristics (Battiston et al., 2018; Espinoza and Garza, 1985; Finocchiaro Castro, 2008; Bigoni et al., 2017; Battiston and Gamba, 2020) find lower cooperation in out-group settings.
+The Other coefficient is close to zero and non-significant for all specifications in Table 2: being matched to a member of own or other groups does not affect contributions, if endowments are homogeneous (with the effect of heterogeneous endowments captured by the interaction variable).
+This is somewhat surprising given the literature presented in Section 1 - despite no previous study having looked at public good games and purely artificial groups, both studies of other social dilemmas with artificial groups (Wit and Wilke, 1992) and studies of public good games with real world groups/characteristics (Battiston et al., 2018; Espinoza and Garza, 1985; Finocchiaro Castro, 2008; Bigoni et al., 2017; Battiston and Gamba, 2020) find lower cooperation in out-group settings.

-Interestingly, in Figure 1, right, there appears to be a sharp distinction between Same and Other conditions during the first few rounds - a distinction which then disappears, with Homo-Other contributions becoming similar to contributions in the Same condition.
+Interestingly, in Figure 1b, there appears to be a sharp distinction between Same and Other conditions during the first few rounds - a distinction which then disappears, with Homo-Other contributions becoming similar to contributions in the Same condition.
 In light of this, we present in column (1) of Table 3 a model focusing on the Other/Same dimension and restricted to the first round.
-The coefficient for Other is negative (-0.083) and significant: being matched to a member of the other group does negatively affect the unconditional propensity to contribute, as opposed to the propensity to reciprocate.
+The coefficient for Other is negative (-0.083) and significant: being matched to a member of the other group negatively affects the unconditional propensity to contribute.